-As with the LL.M.
-Program in Intercultural Human Rights, the J.S.D. program faculty is key to the success of the program.
-It has been carefully chosen for its unique combination of academic credentials and expertise with the practical experience in the field.
+The Faculty of the J.S.D. program has been carefully chosen for its unique combination of academic credentials and expertise with the practical experience in the field.
 Every student admitted to the J.S.D. program will be supervised by a qualifying faculty member, who has to agree, in advance, to this assignment.
 As far as qualifying faculty is concerned, the core of it is the faculty and guest lecturers of the LL.M. program.
-The supervising professor should hold the academic equivalent of a J.S.D. or Ph.D. degree.
+The supervising professor should hold the academic equivalent of a J.S.D. or Ph.D. degree him- or herself.

 Key initial faculty and potential supervisors include: